 - Cart Saver: this Shopify app lets your customers easily save carts before checkout

 - Free Persistent Cart App: with this Shopify tool your customers can save their carts and access it across devices

-- WooCommerce Abandoned Cart Saver: automatically saves carts
+- WooCommerce Abandoned Cart Recovery: automatically saves carts

 7. Enable Guest Checkout

-If they encounter any complications when they’re filling out your forms, they will abandon your site forever.
+If they encounter complications when filling out your forms, they will abandon your site forever.

 In sum, long, complicated checkout processes hurt your sales.

 Giving your visitors the option to use guest checkout is one solution.